Dharmik79/eth_global/README.md

 ### Upcoming Features and Enhancements:

+- **Embedding Defi**: Enhance the platform's financial infrastructure by integrating decentralized finance (DeFi) capabilities.
+This will involve incorporating smart contracts to automate financial processes, enabling features such as decentralized ticket escrows, transparent revenue distribution, and programmable incentives for event participants, loan to event managers and organizers.

 - **Decentralized Identity Integration**: Implement decentralized identity verification to enhance security and trust within the platform.

 - **Advanced Analytics Dashboard**: Develop an analytics dashboard for event organizers to track sales, audience demographics, and engagement metrics in real-time.